SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn_telemetry_profile.md

 - `receiver_tcp_congestion_window_size` (Number) The TCP initial congestion window size for clients using the Client Profile, in multiples of the TCP Maximum Segment Size (MSS).
 Changing the value from its default of 2 results in non-compliance with RFC 2581.
 Contact support before changing this value.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `2`.
 - `receiver_tcp_keepalive_count` (Number) The number of TCP keepalive retransmissions to a client using the Client Profile before declaring that it is not available.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `5`.
 - `receiver_tcp_keepalive_idle_time` (Number) The amount of time a client connection using the Client Profile must remain idle before TCP begins sending keepalive probes, in seconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `3`.
-- `receiver_tcp_keepalive_interval` (Number) The amount of time between TCP keepalive retransmissions to a client using the Client Profile when no acknowledgement is received, in seconds.
+- `receiver_tcp_keepalive_interval` (Number) The amount of time between TCP keepalive retransmissions to a client using the Client Profile when no acknowledgment is received, in seconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `1`.
 - `receiver_tcp_max_segment_size` (Number) The TCP maximum segment size for clients using the Client Profile, in bytes.
 Changes are applied to all existing connections.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `1460`.
 - `receiver_tcp_max_window_size` (Number) The TCP maximum window size for clients using the Client Profile, in kilobytes.
 Changes are applied to all existing connections.
+This setting is ignored on the software broker.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `256`.
 - `trace_enabled` (Boolean) Enable or disable generation of all trace span data messages.
 When enabled, the state of configured trace filters control which messages get traced.
 When disabled, trace span data messages are never generated, regardless of the state of trace filters.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
+- `trace_send_span_generation_enabled` (Boolean) Enable or disable generation of send spans.
+For the most complete view of broker message processing, this should be enabled.
+If the information provided by send spans are not needed, send spans can be disabled to reduce the performance impact of tracing.
+Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
+The default value is `true`.
+Available since SEMP API version 2.36.

 <a id="nestedatt--queue_event_bind_count_threshold"></a>
 ### Nested Schema for `queue_event_bind_count_threshold`